Megan ElliottJohnny Carson Endowed Director in Emerging Media Arts

-Megan Elliott is the founding director of the Johnny Carson Center for Emerging Media Arts.
+Megan Elliott is the founding director of the Johnny Carson Center for Emerging Media Arts and is the Johnny Carson Endowed Director in Emerging Media Arts.
 She was previously the manager of leadership and community connections at the University of Technology Sydney in Australia and former director and CEO of digital media think-tank X Media Lab.

 Elliott is currently serving as AR/VR coordinator for the Worlds of Connections project led by Dr. Julia McQuillan and funded by NIH SEPA (Science Education Partnership Award).
 This project is developing dynamic learning activities and building partnerships between middle school youth, NIH-funded network scientists, learning research and educators to increase awareness of and interest in network science for health.